protectai/nbdefense-jupyter/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for NB Defense Jupyter
-title: "[A Few Words Describing the Feature]"
+title: '[A Few Words Describing the Feature]'
 labels: enhancement
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**